yaourdt/mgos-to-tasmota/README.md

 labeled _tasmota-????_.
 This process should take no longer than 4 - 5 minutes,
 depending on your network connection.

+If you replace _mg2tasmota_ by _mg2haa_ in above URLs, your device will install the Home Accessory Architect firmware instead of Tasmota.

 If the download fails, or your internet connection is disrupted, simply turn the device off and on again, the intermediate firmware will retry until it succeeds.